openshift/enhancements/enhancements/installer/kubevirt-ipi.md

     ####Option 1 - Direct storage CSI
    The provisioned cluster will use CSI to attach storage using network to the VM guests.
-   This can be OCS CSI driver to consume storage from OCS installed on the infra Openshift as a tenant of OCS or any other external storage.
+   This can be OCS CSI driver to consume storage from OCS installed on the infra OpenShift as a tenant of OCS or any other external storage.

    ####Option 2 - Kubevirt CSI driver
    Develop CSI driver for kubevirt platform. \